-Migrate applications to Microsoft Authentication Library (MSAL)
+Migrate applications to the Microsoft Authentication Library (MSAL)

 Many developers have built and deployed applications using the Azure Active Directory Authentication Library (ADAL).
 We now recommend using the Microsoft Authentication Library (MSAL) for authentication and authorization of Azure AD entities.